 This Castle was built in 1279 and was a royal seat for the kings of Naples, Spain and Aragon until the 1800s.
 It is currently home to two historical societies, and there is also a museum inside which displays some frescoes, paintings and cultural exhibitions.
 Well worth a couple of hours of your time.

-- Exploring the streets – Naples isn’t beautiful like picture perfect Amalfi, or Capri, or Sorrento.
-It’s noisy and dirty and busy.
+Naples isn’t beautiful like picture perfect Amalfi or Capri -it’s noisy and dirty and busy.
 But it’s also real, and there’s something about the hectic busy streets that I quite liked.
-It’s worth exploring them if you want to see a bit of reality and not just the postcard perfect Amalfi coast.
+It’s worth exploring to see a bit of reality and not just the postcard perfect Amalfi coast.

 Thank you for reading!
 We enjoyed our trip to Naples, but wouldn’t put it top of our places to visit in Italy.
 What did you think?
 Are you planning to visit Naples?
 Let me know in the comments below.